Astro Bot (series)

-is a series of augmented reality and platform games developed by Team Asobi, originally a group within Japan Studio, and published by Sony Interactive Entertainment.
+is a series of virtual reality and platform games developed by Team Asobi, originally a group within Japan Studio, and published by Sony Interactive Entertainment.
 The series is a spin-off of The Playroom series, and began with the 2013 launch title for the PlayStation 4, and its later entries have won numerous awards.

 Setting

 Each game in the Astro Bot series takes place within PlayStation peripherals and consoles.
 Games in the series released on the PlayStation 4 took place within the player's DualShock 4 controller.
 Games released on the PlayStation 5 take place inside the player's PlayStation 5 console.

 Gameplay

 The gameplay of The Playroom and The Playroom VR consists of different minigames that emphasise the capabilities of the DualShock 4 controller, PlayStation Camera, and PlayStation VR, respectively.
 Titles from Astro Bot Rescue Mission onward are platformers; the player controls the titular character, Astro Bot, as he rescues numerous robots from his crew that are scattered across different worlds.
 Astro has access to numerous powerups and moves, including jumping, hovering, punching, and spin-attacking.
 Whilst being a platformer akin to Astro Bot Rescue Mission, Astro's Playroom also serves as a tech demo for the PlayStation 5's DualSense controller.

 Throughout Astro's Playroom, "VIP Bots" can be seen throughout the game's four worlds, and artifacts based on previous PlayStation consoles can be obtained for display at PlayStation Labo.
 In Astro Bot, the "VIP Bot" roster has increased, and now can be saved and thus recruited.